-3.1 The Chief Constable, Richard Lewis, has publically stated his intention to reestablish Neighbourhood Policing and this is evidenced with the introduction of a dedicated Chief Inspector in each of the Local Policing Areas.
-Plans are in place to increase, as quickly as possible, the number of Police Officers to support the current PCs and PCSO establishment in Hartlepool.
+- 3.1 The Chief Constable, Richard Lewis, has publically stated his intention to reestablish Neighbourhood Policing and this is evidenced with the introduction of a dedicated Chief Inspector in each of the Local Policing Areas.
+Plans are in place to increase, as quickly as possible, the number Police Officers to support the current PCs and PCSO establishment in Hartlepool. - 3.2 As of July 2020 the increasing resource has allowed a return to 3 teams (from 2) and they now cover 7 days/week.
+The supervision team is to expand and an additional Sergeant is to arrive in August.
+The number of officers per team is to increase further over the next few months our aim is to have 6 x Police Constables on every team.
+The number of PCSOs should also increase further once training is completed.